 Special Event Permits

-COIVD-19 Information for Special Events
+COVID-19 Information for Special Events

 Does my Gathering or Event Require a Permit?

-In order to ensure adherence to State requirements, all park & facility reservation requests must go through the Special Event Permit application process.
 Please view the table below to find out if your gathering needs a permit.
 Permits and supporting documents must be received no later than 45 days in advance of the event.

 |My group size will be more than 50 people||A special event permit is required|